Church of Ireland Dioceses & Diocesan Records

 |

-Which diocese is relevant to your research?
+Which Church of Ireland diocese is relevant to your research?

-To answer this, you need to know which Church of Ireland ecclesiastical parish covered the townland your ancestor lived in.
-Generally speaking, this was the same as the civil parish, so start with that by querying the Irish Ancestors Placenames website.
+If you know what townland your ancestor lived in, then you need to know which Church of Ireland ecclesiastical parish it was in.
+Generally speaking, this was the same as the civil parish, so start with finding that out by searching on the Irish Ancestors Placenames website for the townland.

-To answer this, you need to know which Church of Ireland ecclesiastical parish covered the townland your ancestor lived in.
-Generally speaking, this was the same as the civil parish, so start with that by querying the Irish Ancestors Placenames website.
+If you know what townland your ancestor lived in, then you need to know which Church of Ireland ecclesiastical parish it was in.
+Generally speaking, this was the same as the civil parish, so start with finding that out by searching on the Irish Ancestors Placenames website for the townland.

-What records survive and what can they tell you?
+What Church of Ireland diocesan records survive and what can they tell you?

 Firstly, and sadly, the actual marriage licence bonds and original wills for this period have largely been lost in the oft reported Four Courts conflagration of 1922.
 What remains are usually official indexes that were made prior to this date or possibly some rare selected transcriptions.
 These can be scant in content but are better than nothing at all.